huggingface/diffusers/docs/source/en/tutorials/using_peft_for_inference.md

 {"text_encoder": ["toy", "pixel"], "unet": ["toy", "pixel"], "text_encoder_2": ["toy", "pixel"]}
 ```

+## Compatibility with `torch.compile`

+If you want to compile your model with `torch.compile` make sure to first fuse the LoRA weights into the base model as explained in the section below.

 ## Fusing adapters into the model

 You can use PEFT to easily fuse/unfuse multiple adapters directly into the model weights (both UNet and text encoder) using the [`~diffusers.loaders.LoraLoaderMixin.fuse_lora`] method, which can lead to a speed-up in inference and lower VRAM usage.